teuton-software/asker/README.md

 # ASKER (Darts of teacher)

-This program use some AI, to construct a lot of questions from conceptual map input file.
+This program use some AI, to construct a lot of questions from HAML input (concept definitions file).

 ---

 # Description

-This application is a Free Source multiplatform program, that helps teachers to create a huge amount of questions, from a conceptual map (simple definitions input file).
+This application is a Free Source multiplatform program, that helps teachers to create a huge amount of questions, from a HAML input (concept definitions input file).

 Steps: